summary

 AI Summary

-This bill establishes August 8th as "Hawaii Disaster Drill Day" to enhance the state's emergency preparedness and resilience.
-Inspired by Taiwan's National Disaster Prevention Day, which was created after a devastating earthquake, the bill requires the Hawaii Emergency Management Agency (HI-EMA) to coordinate with state departments and agencies, including the University of Hawaii, Department of Education, and Department of Land and Natural Resources, to conduct comprehensive disaster preparedness activities.
-On this designated day, HI-EMA will be responsible for conducting drills simulating various potential disasters like hurricanes, tsunamis, wildfires, and volcanic eruptions, educating the public about safety measures, encouraging residents to prepare for emergency responses, and inviting federal agencies, county agencies, and private businesses to participate.
-Importantly, the bill specifies that Hawaii Disaster Drill Day is not a state holiday, emphasizing its focus on practical preparedness and public safety.
-The bill will take effect on July 1, 2025, giving state agencies time to plan and implement the annual disaster drill activities.
+This bill establishes August 8th as "Hawaii Disaster Drill Day", a dedicated day for emergency preparedness and public safety training.
+Inspired by Taiwan's National Disaster Prevention Day, the bill requires the Hawaii Emergency Management Agency (HEMA) to coordinate with state departments and agencies, including the University of Hawaii, Department of Education, and Department of Land and Natural Resources, to conduct comprehensive disaster preparedness activities.
+These activities include conducting drills for various potential disasters such as hurricanes, tsunamis, wildfires, and volcanic eruptions, educating the public about safety measures, encouraging residents to prepare for effective emergency responses, and inviting federal agencies, county agencies, and private businesses to participate in the drill day.
+Importantly, the bill explicitly states that Hawaii Disaster Drill Day is not a state holiday, and it is designed to enhance the state's readiness and resilience in the face of potential natural disasters.
+The bill will take effect on July 1, 2025, giving state agencies time to prepare for the first official Hawaii Disaster Drill Day.

 Committee Categories